 Elana Schor, national politics and religion writer for The Associated Press, highlighted the array of faith leaders tapped to speak at the convention.
-Schor also generated a scoop on Delaware Sen. Chris Coons’ Thursday night focus on the Democratic nominee’s faith — “attesting in highly personal fashion to his longtime friend’s belief in God,” as the AP writer put it.
+Schor also explored the significance of Delaware Sen. Chris Coons’ Thursday night focus on the Democratic nominee’s faith.
+Coons attested “in highly personal fashion to his longtime friend’s belief in God,” as the AP writer put it.

 “The theme and timing of Coons’ speech on the pandemic-altered convention schedule underscore Democrats’ interest in engaging with religious voters on the basis of shared values with Biden,” Schor reported.